TinyCircuits/Thumby-Website/docs/Code-Editor/Widget-panels.md

 Thumby’s Filesystem.
 Manage all files on Thumby.
 Left click a file to delete.
 Right click a file to rename and open it in the editor.
 See **Thumby Filesystem structure** to learn more about properly organizing your code files to display correctly on Thumby.

+* The storage available on the connected Thumby in MB is shown in a green storage bar at the top of the Filesystem.
 * FORMAT: Delete all files on your Thumby and replace with default Thumby files and folders.
 Reboot your Thumby filesystem to a clean slate.
+* UPDATE: Update the firmware on the connected Thumby to the latest version.
+Will appear in pink if the firmware version detected on the connected Thumby is out of date.
 * UPLOAD: Upload multiple files from your computer to Thumby fast.
 Similar to SAVE TO THUMBY and SAVE AS TO THUMBY buttons in the Editor without needing to open files one at a time.
+* ↻: Refresh the filesystem.

 ### Thumby Filesystem Structure